-6. Be Realistic
+7. Be Realistic

 Remember how I said planning a wedding is like buying a house?

 It's the same thing when it comes to weddings.
 You can't always get what you want within your budget.
-You can pay more and get it or lower your expectations and pay your original budget, but you have to understand what's feasible (a wedding planner can help guide you on this).
+You can pay more to get it or lower your expectations and keep your original budget, but you have to understand what's feasible (a wedding planner can help guide you on this).

 I know your wedding day is your “dream day,” but when it comes to planning one, you have to live in reality.
 I'll sometimes see couples post ridiculous questions such as, “I'm inviting 200 people, but don't want to spend more than $5,000 for my venue and food.”
-Do the math, that's less than $25/per person.
-You can barely go to a casual restaurant and pay that amount, let alone having a private event with your own catering staff and venue rental.
+If you do the math, that's less than $25/per person.
+You can barely go to a casual restaurant and pay that amount, let alone having a private event with your own catering staff and private venue rental.

 We're Here to Help!
 (And We're Free!)

-Reach out to us via email: [email protected] or DM on Instagram: https://www.instagram.com/marrymetampabay/ to ask us your wedding planning questions or for our opinion on the wedding vendors you're considering hiring.
+Reach out to us via email: [email protected] or DM on Instagram: https://marrymetampabay.com/instagramprofile to ask your wedding planning questions or for our opinion on the wedding vendors you're considering hiring.